arclight094-cyberar/Adobe_Team94/README.md

-# Adobe PS Project
+# Arclight - Submission of Team 94

-A complete image processing application featuring AI powered enhancement capabilities and layer based editing workflows.
+A complete image processing application featuring AI powered enhancement capabilities and layer based editing workflows, envisioned for 2030.

 ## Table of Contents